SethRobertson/GitBestPractices/0main.md

     which cuts your safety belt.
 Instead use `git gc` or at least `git repack -Ad`

+* use a branch argument to `git pull` or `git fetch`

+    No doubt there is a good use case for say `git pull origin master` or whatever, but I have yet to understand it.
+What I *do* understand is that every time I have seen someone use it, it has ended in tears.

 * use git as a generic filesystem backup tool

     Git was not written as a dedicated backup tool, and such tools do